kristiansordal/INF222/code/assignments/java/README.md

 }
 ```

-Note how we use the field variable, which eliminates the need for an argument in our function.
+Note the use of a field variable and a constructor, which eliminates the need for an argument in our function.